amitsakakis/Portfolio-Optimization/README.md

 ## Project Description

-This project is a Stock Portfolio Optimization application utilizing various optimization techniques to maximize portfolio performance.
-It features a graphical visualization of the efficient frontier and portfolio metrics.
-The application is interactive and web-hosted using [Streamlit's](https://streamlit.io) functionality.
+This project is a Stock Portfolio Optimization Calculator utilizing various optimization techniques to maximize portfolio performance.
+It includes graphical visualization of the efficient frontier and portfolio metrics.
+It is a web-hosted interactive application, hosted using [Streamlit's](https://streamlit.io) functionality.

 The project can be found here: [Link to Project](https://portfoliooptimizationapp.streamlit.app)